 MG2b Preparation of a program for environment protection and rehabilitation (PEPR) for metallic and industrial minerals (excluding coal and uranium) in South Australia (PDF 3.0 MB) Updated August 2018

-Detailed information to assist the tenement holder on how to prepare a PEPR that meets requlatory requirements.
-The update includes updated guidance on measurement criteria including example tables.
+Detailed information to assist tenement holders on how to prepare a PEPR that meets requlatory requirements; includes updated guidance on measurement criteria including example tables.

 MG3 Guidelines for miners: preparation of a mining and rehabilitation compliance report in South Australia is currently under revision.